Primera Fuerza: History

-Prior to the Liga MX (at that time called Liga Mayor), there was no true national football league in Mexico and all football competitions were held within relatively small geographical regions.
+Prior to the Liga MX (at that time named Liga Mayor), there was no true national football league in Mexico and all football competitions were held within relatively small geographical regions.
 The winners of the Liga Mexicana de Football Amateur Association, a local league consisting of teams in and around Mexico City, was the first amateur football league played in Mexico from 1902 to 1922.
 There were other regional leagues such as the Liga Amateur de Veracruz, Liga Occidental De Jalisco and Liga del Bajío that also had notable clubs.
 Many club owners were not keen on the idea of establishing a professional league, despite paying players under the table.
 With the increasing demand for football, there was a sense of urgency to unite all the local amateur leagues in Mexico to progress as a football nation.
-The first professional national league was finally established in 1943.
+The first professional national league was officially established in 1943.

 The people who pushed football in Mexico were Percy C. Clifford and Robert J. Blackmoore.
 This brought the rules of play and the first regulatory balls.
 English Alfred Crowle, who played for Pachuca since 1908, also had considerable influence on the sport.

 In 1910, Club México is founded, the first team formed by Alfredo B. Cuellar headed Mexican, Jorge Alberto Gomez de Parada and Sierra, then promoted by other foreign colonies: L'Amicale Française in 1911, Rovers FC and Real Club España in 1912, Centro Deportivo Español in 1914, Germania FV in 1915, Catalonia in 1917, Asturias FC in 1918, and CF Aurrerá in 1919.

 Club América (at that time called Centro Unión), founded on the union of two Marist College in 1916, was the first important team composed of Mexicans in the capital city and achieved to win four consecutive championships between 1924 and 1928.

 In 1918, Sinaloa was founded and changed several times its name, first to Lusitania in 1919, then to U-53 in 1920, then to Atlántico in 1921 but due to the colloquial use of that word it was derived to Atlante, whose components were proletarian extraction; their leaders were the Trinidad and Refugio Martinez brothers.

 While between 1918 and 1920 the teams Cuenta y Administración, Guerra y Marina y Son-Sin resulted in the Club Esparta, which was then rebranded as CD Marte, brilliant team that never became popular, and even in the professional era and would move to Cuernavaca.